damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.md

 as a buddy will be to direct her/him to the right parts of the handbook, and/or encourage her/him to ask her/his questions of the wider group on Slack, etc."

+### WITHIN TWO DAYS OF STARTING
 *For GitLab Inc employees only*

 * [ ] People Ops: gather relevant information from new team member to enter them into the TriNet system.
 * [ ] People Ops: complete and submit an online Add New Hire Form (TriNet Passport=>My Workplace=> Add New Hire/Rehire).
 This will generate the welcome email to the employee at their work email on their first date of hire.

-### WITHIN TWO DAYS OF STARTING
-#### For GitLab Inc employees only
+* [ ] People Ops: Set up new hire training with TriNet (If necessary).
 * [ ] New employee: complete [New Hire TriNet Passport 7 Steps Guide](https://docs.google.com/a/gitlab.com/document/d/1CFIyByd1Kgmz5353_aASVI1D8QTyJ2Uy60ziQHEPTUI/edit?usp=sharing).
 The I-9 portion of this must be completed with the first two days of hire.
 Note- this is critical so you must contact HR@gitlab.com if you have difficulty with this form.
 * [ ] New employee: read through the [New Hire Benefits Guide](https://drive.google.com/a/gitlab.com/file/d/0B0dixQ9qzgilNlN0MnNFS29xWnB2SjNWVUk3dUV2aWlhejVR/view?usp=sharing).
 This will go over medical, dental, vision and voluntary benefits.
 Note - If you have any questions or need help within the TriNet system please contact the Employee Solution Center at 800-638-0461 or email them at employees@trinet.com.
-* [ ] People Ops: Set up new hire training with TriNet (If necessary).

 #### For GitLab BV employees only

-* [ ] New employee: provide People Ops with your BSN (burger service nummer), bank account information (IBAN code), the basics (name, address, date of birth), and if you are based in the Netherlands, please indicate whether you want "loonheffingskorting" to be applied or not.
-* [ ] People Ops: Add new employees to [BV payroll](https://docs.google.com/document/d/1g6nZ7w1RqkSvD6VbyuRPauDTUuyTp4mDaHrUY2UVY-A/edit).
+* [ ] New team member: fill in payroll information here: https://docs.google.com/a/gitlab.com/forms/d/1mExVeTRn1cd0MtnNuvMSy7UJ8WazI5D6_snq3R6bsmI/viewform

 ### WITHIN FIRST WEEK OF STARTING

-* [ ] New team member: Register on 1Password by clicking [this link](https://gitlab.1password.com/teamjoin/invitation/J2KWH3CJDRFA7KTFDVVXXDSCMY)
-and then ping @rspeicher to confirm your account.
-* [ ] New team member: Set up [secure passwords per the handbook](https://about.gitlab.com/handbook/security/).
-* [ ] New team member: Create GitLab.com account and leave a comment in this issue with the handle.
 * [ ] Robert/Jacob/COO: Invite team members' GitLab.com account to the [gitlab-com group](https://gitlab.com/groups/gitlab-com/group_members) as a developer
 * [ ] People Ops: Invite to autoconnect on [Beamy](https://about.gitlab.com/handbook#beamy-guidelines).
 * [ ] People Ops: Order business cards for new team member.